zarawang85/NY-Citi-Bike-Analytics---Tableau-Project/README.md

 # NY-Citi-Bike-Analytics---Tableau-Project

-Used Tableau to aggregate, model, analyze, and visualize the data of the largest bike sharing program in the United States.
+Used Tableau to aggregate, model, analyze, and visualize the data of the largest bike-sharing program in the United States.

 **Metadata:**